Climate-based pepper planting guide for Minot, North Dakota

 Main risk: When this crop underperforms in Minot, the culprit is usually timing or variety choice rather than the climate itself.

-How Frost Affects Peppers in Minot
+How Frost Affects Planting Dates for Peppers in Minot

 Minot usually has about 137 frost-free days, with a typical last spring frost around May 13 and a typical first fall frost around September 27.